 - 2 eggs

 - butter for baking

-- cinnamon or vanilla sugar if you are making sweet pancakes
+- 2 tbsp sugar if making sweet pancakes

 - Slowly pour the milk into the mix and whisk until you have a smooth batter.